Justice Department to announce hacking charges tied to North Korea

 Federal officials will make the formal announcement in Los Angeles at 10 a.m.
 PT, according to CBS News.

-The 2014 hack targeted Sony Pictures producers and executives over the film The Interview.
-The movie, starring Seth Rogen and James Franco, depicted an assassination attempt on North Korean leader Kim Jong-Un.
+The Sony Pictures hack was tied to the film The Interview, starring Seth Rogen and James Franco, which depicted an assassination attempt on North Korean leader Kim Jong-Un.
 In retaliation, North Korean hackers pulled off one of the most damaging hacks on a US company, leaking thousands of emails between Sony executives, including personal information of employees and celebrities.

 Sony didn't immediately respond to a request for comment.